mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-03"></a>
 [Back to top](#top)
 ## PA-03 -- Rep. Mike Kelly (R)
+### Committees
+Mike Kelly is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016